 Long-Term Success Of TNR Programs For Community Cat Populations: An Updated Look

 A growing body of research suggests well-managed trap-neuter-return (TNR) programs can achieve sustained reductions in the number of stray and feral cats in a given area.
 Earlier studies showing the promising results of TNR programs looked only at short-term data, making their predicted success somewhat tentative.
-But a new study published in the journal Animals shows that these positive results can be maintained over the long term with careful management and a concerted adoption program.
+But this study published in the journal Animals shows that TNR’s positive results can be maintained over the long term with careful management and a concerted adoption program.

 The study examined the success of a TNR program that has been running for nearly three decades on the University of Central Florida (UCF) campus.
 The study compared the results of the program during its initial period of operation (from 1996 to 2002) with updated data collected over the intervening 17 years (from 2002 to 2019).
 They found the campus community cat population had declined by a total of 85% since the program began in 1996, with continuous reduction year after year.